rozek/hello_world-thing/README.md

 #### Software Installation ####

 1. Open the terminal window and navigate to the extracted directory
 2. copy the "hello_world" directory from this repository and its contents into the `./things` folder.
+Ignore any any `firmware` folders which do not match your board and remove the board suffix from the name of the folder you choosed.
 In the end, `./things/hello_world` should have the following structure:
 ```
 ./things/hello_world/
   circuit/